Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/popupbutton.md

 ---
 # PopupButton

-The [PopupButton](xref:@ActiproUIRoot.Controls.PopupButton) control supports display of popups or context menus, and can render in multiple display modes.
+The [PopupButton](xref:@ActiproUIRoot.Controls.PopupButton) control supports display of popups or context menus and can render in multiple display modes.

 ![Screenshot](../images/popupbutton-display-modes.png)